AckslD/nvim-trevJ.lua/README.md

 # nvim-trevJ.lua

-:warning: *This plugin is in an early stage and docs is a bit sparse.
-Feel free to try it out though and let me know if you have any problems/suggestions.*

 Nvim-plugin for doing the opposite of join-line (J) of arguments, powered by treesitter.
 The intention of the plugin is the same as [`revJ`](https://github.com/AckslD/nvim-revJ.lua).
 However `trevJ` uses treesitter to figure out the formatting and in general does everything much more efficient and better, while not polluting registers, last visual selection etc.